-In (State Capacity as an Organizational Problem.
-Evidence from the Growth of the U.S. State over 100 Years (Working paper)) [8], we provide evidence suggesting that different degrees of political insulation might be optimal at different levels of economic development.
-In this paper, we study how the organization of the state evolves over the process of development.
+In ongoing work (State Capacity as an Organizational Problem.
+Evidence from the Growth of the U.S. State over 100 Years (Working paper)) [8], we are studying how the organization of the state evolves over the process of development.
 Most of the literature on state capacity has focused on the analysis of rulers' incentives to set up a state apparatus.
 Less attention has been devoted to the natural next step in the process of establishment of state capacity: once rulers have an incentive to establish a state apparatus, how do they concretely organize it to effectively perform its functions?
-In this project, we stress the relevance of agency problems in determining the growth and evolution of state organizations: how can the ruler ensure that the state agents employed throughout a vast territory do not follow their own personal interests at the expense of the interest of the ruler?
+We stress the relevance of agency problems in determining the growth and evolution of state organizations: how can the ruler ensure that the state agents employed throughout a vast territory do not follow their own personal interests at the expense of the interest of the ruler?
 How does a government solve this organizational problem?